adsbynimbus/solutions/dynamicprice/README.md

 ```

 ###### Amazon
-Replace calls to `DTBAdUtil.INSTANCE.loadDTBParams` with it's method body
+Replace calls to `DTBAdUtil.INSTANCE.loadDTBParams` with its method body
 ```kotlin
 /** Implementation of a private helper method used by loadDTBParams to retrieve kv pairs */ inline val DTBAdResponse.adManagerParams: Map<String, List<String>>